Feast Day: February 5

 This was a time when being a Christian was unlawful.
 One of these men, Quintianus, turned her in.
 The judge forced her to live in a brothel.
 But she still refused to marry.
 Quintianus had her sent to prison and tortured, and her breasts were cut off but she still would not consent.
 But the Lord ministered to her and cared for her.
 Miraculously, her wounds were healed.
 Quintianus was furious and had her thrown on a fire of hot coals and sharp objects.
 She perished, praising the Lord.

-St. Agatha is the patron saint of breast cancer patients, rape victims, and fire victims.
-Her feast day is February 5.
+She is the patron saint of breast cancer patients, rape victims, and fire victims.

 Daily Mass Readings for the Memorial of Saint Agatha, Virgin and Martyr

 - First reading – 1 Corinthians 1:26-31: “Rather, God chose the foolish of the world to shame the wise, and God chose the weak of the world to shame the strong, and God chose the lowly and despised of the world, those who count for nothing, to reduce to nothing those who are something, so that no human being might boast before God.”

 - Responsorial Psalm – Psalm 31: “Into your hands, O Lord, I commend my spirit.”

 - Gospel – Luke 9:23-26: “For whoever wishes to save his life will lose it, but whoever loses his life for my sake will save it.”

 Jesus Christ, Lord of all things!
 You see my heart, You know my desires.
 Possess all that I am – You alone.
 I am Your sheep.
 Make me worthy to overcome the devil.